emergentworks/curriculum/docs/Phase-3/module3.md

 This is your Passion Project, so don't feel constrained to this directive.
 DO show us what you've learned.
 This is your chance to "show off"

-## Key Mentee Deliverables
+## Mentee Deliverables

-- Build a full-stack web app (Passion Project) that utilizes an API library or a database

-## Learning Outcomes

-- Gain experience from ideation of a project to deploying it to the web
+- JavaScript and the Backend
+  - **Using BaaS For Your Back End** lesson
+    - Github link to assignment
+    - Github link to Knowledge Check markdown document
+  - **Project: Where's Waldo (A Photo Tagging App)** lesson
+    - Github link to assignment
-- Familiar with server/client side coding
+- Finishing Up with JavaScript
+  - **Project: JavaScript Final Project** lesson
+    - Github link to assignment

 ## Supporting Educational Resources